xurdee/googlemeetbot/README.md

      # python3 mozilla.py

-   # Note : The script will run for about an hour once fired up.
+ ## Note : The script will run for about an hour once fired up.
 You can set the running time according to the duration of your class.
-(Just go to constants.py and change the value of the variable 'running_time'.
+(Just go to constants.py and change the value of the variable 'running_time').

 ### HAVE A NICE DAY  ☕